budget-coder/music_library_mobile_syncer/README.md

 - ~~Add interrupt checking.~~
 - The current library, jMTPe, doesn't <i>seem</i> to support anything other than .mp3 (i.e. .m4a files won't be recognized).
 Using WpdInfo tool to select an .m4a file reveals that <b>not all</b> the tags are shown anyways, leading me to believe that Microsoft's WPD API, one way or the other, doesn't support dissecting anything other than .mp3 audio files...
 - Make it work for nested folders
-- BUG: if a music piece cannot be added to the dst, then it will think it succeeded when the program is opened next time.
-This is because the music's name and last modified date is added to MLMS_LastSession.txt regardless of the result.
-(This might also apply to unsuccessful deletions.)
 - ~~somehow handle music on mobile with different time zone than the PC (e.g. my music' modified date is 1 hour behind the same music on the PC). *SOLUTION:* Use hashes (fastest is best)!~~
 - ~~add auto-scroll ability~~
 - ~~Have computer stay awake when it is synchronizing~~

+## Known bugs <br/>
+- If a music piece cannot be added to the dst, then it will think it succeeded when the program is opened next time.
+This is because the music's name and last modified date is added to MLMS_LastSession.txt regardless of the result.
+(This might also apply to unsuccessful deletions.)
+- The library jmtpe has a class PortableDevice which represents MTP devices.
+Its implementation of the close() method (given by PortableDeviceImplWin32.class) does <b>NOT</b> work.
+The consequence is that once a device has been opened, it is not fully closed until program execution stops.
-- ISSUE:
+- <b>Won't fix:</b>
+    - Progress bar reaches 100 % faster than it should if the destination folder contains 1 or more non-music files.
+This is only an aesthetic bug; synchronization won't finish before all music files have been checked.
+(This is also seen by the fact that the start/stop button still says "Stop!").

 ## License <br/>
 MLMS is primarily distributed under the terms of GPL-3.0.